-Granted, future software updates and refinement of the dual-display experience could squeeze more power out of Qualcomm’s upper-mid-range chipset.
-Judging from LG’s mixed history with Android updates, though, it’s a bad bet to bank on those fixes and tweaks coming along quickly.
+Normally, future software updates and refinement of the dual-display experience could squeeze more power out of Qualcomm’s upper-mid-range chipset.
+However, with LG exiting the smartphone market, you shouldn’t expect significant refinements to arrive.

 As it stands at the moment, the phone feels slightly underpowered — and you don’t need to go looking for it to feel it.

 Battery: Those displays drink a lot of juice